Bertrand, New Brunswick

-Bertrand is an unincorporated community in Gloucester County, New Brunswick, Canada.
-It held village status prior to 2023.
+Bertrand ([bɛʁtʁɑ̃]) is a former village in Gloucester County, New Brunswick, Canada.
+It held village status prior to 2023 and is now part of the town of Rivière-du-Nord.

 History

 On 1 January 2023, Bertrand amalgamated with three villages and all or part of four local service districts to form the new town of Rivière-du-Nord.
 The community's name remains in official use.

 Geography

 The community is located on the Acadian Peninsula at the mouth of the Caraquet River where it empties into Caraquet Bay, roughly 10 km west of Caraquet.
 The community centres around the intersection of Route 11, Route 145 and Route 325.